semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ## Change detection strategies

-When change detection is enabled, Semaphore takes into account two variables to decide which jobs to run: a user-supplied glob pattern and a commit range.
+When change detection is enabled, Semaphore considers two variables to decide which jobs to run: a user-supplied glob pattern and a commit range.
 If one or more of the commits in the range changed at least one file matching the pattern, the job runs.
-Otherwise it is skipped.
+Otherwise, it is skipped.

 The default commit range used depends on a few conditions.